 The idea here is that exercising when fasted improves weight loss.
 Because no food has been eaten, the body uses stored fat for fuel, and you lose fat.

-This isn’t a given, as this study shows.
+This isn’t a given, as one study shows.[1]
 Here, there was no real difference in the effects of exercise on body composition between fasted and non-fasted exercisers.
-This study found a similar effect.
+Another study found a similar effect.[2]

 One is that the body in a fasted state might also use muscle for fuel.
 You’d still see weight loss on the scale, but this isn’t the kind of weight loss we typically want (one reason fat loss vs. weight loss are two different things).